UQ Student Life (1991 to 1994)

 During this sojourn into industry, he called the entire of the marketing academy who cared about journal ranks (that would be all the senior ones) the “biggest pack of rankers” he’d ever seen, and followed this stunning level of tact by telling a few too many industry truths at a special session where he represented the voice of young academics (whilst safely having an industry job that didn’t have a Dean or Head of School).

 This was not the career ending blaze of glory he was expecting.

 QUT Work (2005)

 As part of a trade agreement with the private sector, Stephen returned to the academic industry where he promised to only use his powers for good.
 Nobody actually defined the parameter “good” and he was left to himself with an office, a computer and year’s supply of the Internet.
 An opportunist by nature, and a fast twitch curiosity leads him to chasing numerous research projects down blind alleys.
 With the patience of a cat and the subtly of carpet bombing, Stephen will assault a topic area, blaze away at it, and then wander off to pursue a new idea.
-This academic research methodology may have influenced US foreign policy.

 This attempt at world domination via the medium of conference papers came to an abrupt end when the Australian National University did the unthinkable and lured Stephen from the warmth of Brisbane to the depths of Canberra